-The Commission's staff are covered by the Principal Civil Service Pension Scheme (PCSPS) and the Civil Servant and Other Pension Scheme (CSOPS) - known as 'Alpha'.
-PCSPS and CSOPS are unfunded multi-employer defined benefit schemes but the Commission is unable to identify its share of the underlying assets and liabilities.
-The scheme actuary valued the scheme as at 31 March 2012.
+The Commission's staff are covered by the Principal Civil Service Pension Scheme (PCSPS), PCSPS (NI) and the Civil Service and Others Pension Scheme (CSOPS), CSOPSNI - known as Alpha.
+These are unfunded multi-employer defined benefit schemes but the Commission is unable to identify its share of the underlying assets and liabilities.

+Full actuarial valuations of both the PCSPs and PCSPS (NI) were carried out as at 31 March 2016.
 Details can be found in the resource accounts of the Cabinet Office: Civil Superannuation (www.civilservicepensionscheme.org.uk/about-us/resource-accounts/).
+Details of the PCSPS (NI) are available in the PCSPS (NI) resource accounts.

-For 2017-18, employers' contributions of £21,499 were payable to PCSPS at one of four rates in the range 20 per cent to 24.5 per cent of pensionable pay, based on salary bands.
+For 2018-19, employers' contributions of £31,328 (2017-18 £21,499) were payable to PCSPS and PCSPS (NI) at rates in the range 20 per cent to 24.5 per cent of pensionable pay for CSP and 20.8 to 26.3 per cent of pensionable pay for CSP (NI), based on salary bands.
 The Scheme Actuary reviews employer contributions usually every four years following a full scheme valuation.
-The contribution rates are set to meet the cost of the benefits accruing during 2017-18 to be paid when the member retires and not the benefits paid during this period to existing pensioners.
+The contribution rates are set to meet the cost of the benefits accruing during 2018-19 to be paid when the member retires and not the benefits paid during this period to existing pensioners.